 Turn on the overlay by clicking the ‘O’ key to see the selected area.

 Once you have chosen an area to edit, a set of editing sliders appears.
 The sliders are mainly those found in the Basic panel.
 But they also include some other useful tools like sharpness.
-You can even add colour to your selection.
+You can even add color to your selection.

 How to Use the Lightroom Masking AI Tool